isomerpages/moe-montfortjuniorsch/_our-programme/Co Curriculum Activities/Cub Scouts.md

 Please take note that&nbsp;<b>NO HARD COPY</b>&nbsp;of training schedule will be given anymore.

-Please visit the school website:&nbsp;[https://montfortjunior.moe.edu.sg/our-programme/co-curriculum-activities](https://montfortjunior.moe.edu.sg/our-programme/co-curriculum-activities)&nbsp;for training schedules.
+Please visit the school website: https://montfortjunior.moe.edu.sg/our-programme/Co-Curriculum-Activities/cca2023/ for training schedules.

 ### TEACHERS-IN-CHARGE